mmell/nodejs-restful-api/README.md

 ```

 ## Development
 [Postman](https://www.getpostman.com/) helps with interacting with your server in a nice GUI.
+You can import the [postman_collection](postman_collection.json) to Postman to install these requests.

 - POST localhost:3001/api/auth/register
   - body: